 There are 3 basic principles and 10 rules that can be used by any nation for international shared parenting law.
-This towards gender equality and the UN Global Goals in the best interest of the child.
+This towards gender equality and the UN Global Goals in the best interest of the child and society.

 The 3 basic principles and 10 rules are based on several years of analysis of international children and family systems and legislation from a leadership perspective